danielwillgeorge/bw_email_server/README.md

 The module `bwemail.py` (for "Brightwheel Email") is used to parse arguments on the command line.
 The argument `-b` corresponds with the body of JSON, and the argument `-k` corresponds with your API Key.

-Additionally, feel free to run the test suite, in the `sanity_check.py` file, by entering the following command:
+Additionally, feel free to run the test suite, in the `sanity_check.py` file, by entering the following command from the same terminal as your virtual environment.
+As a note, if you attempt to run tests from outside the virtual environment, you will see a Python "ModuleNotFoundError".
+Additionally, if you wish, you can adjust the 3rd-party API from "SPENDGRID" to "SNAILGUN" in `config.py`, and run tests, without needing to re-start the server.
+Run the tests with this command:

 ```
 python sanity_check.py